huacnlee/zed-autocorrect/README.md

 ## Features

-- Lint and format text in real-time.
+- Lint text in real-time.
+- Code Action to fix the text.
 - Automatically download AutoCorrect, if your system doesn't have it, otherwise use the existing one.

 ## Installation